2022 AWARDEES

 Bio

-This award recognizes outstanding discoveries and inventions in the fields of interest to AVS.
+This award recognizes outstanding research or technological innovation in the areas of interest to AVS, with emphasis on the fields of thin films, plasma processing, and related topics.
 The award consists of a cash award, a plaque, and an honorary lectureship at a regular session of the International Symposium.

 Bio